raphaelmansuy/tutorials/07_agent/12_chapter.md

 Your mission now is clear:

-1. **Start Today**: Begin with Google's production-ready capabilities—Live API, Thinking agents, and basic ADK implementations
+1. **Start Today**: Begin with Google's production-ready capabilities—Live API with Gemini 2.0 Flash Live, Thinking agents with Gemini 2.5 models, and cost-optimized implementations with Flash-Lite
-2. **Think Strategically**: Use the adoption frameworks we've covered to plan your agent roadmap
+2. **Think Strategically**: Use the adoption frameworks we've covered to plan your agent roadmap with current model availability
-3. **Build for Scale**: Implement proper enterprise patterns from the beginning using ADK's context management and streaming capabilities
+3. **Build for Scale**: Implement proper enterprise patterns from the beginning using ADK v1.0.0 context management and streaming capabilities
-4. **Stay Adaptable**: Keep monitoring Google's releases and be ready to evolve your agent architecture
+4. **Stay Adaptable**: Keep monitoring Google's releases (Veo 3 private preview, expanded Imagen 4) and be ready to evolve your agent architecture

 ### The Agent Revolution Is Here